rashidwassan/today-i-learned/devops/chef.md

 - IaC or Infrastructure as Code means managing the infrastructure using code.

 ## Chef Attributes
+An attribute is a specific detail about a node.
+Attributes are used by Chef Infra Client to understand:
+The current state of the node
-- Attributes are key value pairs and are used as variables in programming.
+What the state of the node was at the end of the previous Chef Infra Client run What the state of the node should be at the end of the current Chef Infra Client run Attributes are key value pairs and are used like variables in programming.
+Here is the list of different attributes with decreasing priority order.
 - Default
 - Force-default
 - Normal